Matteobarcelona/AIG-Project/README.md

 ## Objective

-Mastercard Cybersecurity virtual experience program on Forage - September 2024
+AIG Shields Up: Cybersecurity virtual experience program on Forage - September 2024

- * Completed a job simulation where I served as an analyst on Mastercard’s Security Awareness Team
+ * Completed a cybersecurity threat analysis simulation for the Cyber Defense Unit, staying updated on CISA publications.
- * Helped identify and report security threats such as phishing
- * Analyzed and identified which areas of the business needed more robust security training and implemented training courses and procedures for those teams
+ * Researched and understood reported vulnerabilities, showcasing analytical skills in cybersecurity.
+ * Drafted a clear and concise email to guide teams on vulnerability remediation.
+ * Utilized Python skills to write a script for ethical hacking, avoiding ransom payments by bruteforcing decryption keys.

 ## Task 1 Responding to a zero-day vulnerability: